Who are we?

 - sexual orientation

-- next of kin / representative and emergency contact details
+- next of kin or representative and emergency contact details

 - your NHS number

-- physical and mental health conditions / consideration
+- physical and mental health conditions and consideration

 - mobility considerations

-- accessible information requirements, i.e. large print leaflets
+- accessible information requirements, such as large print leaflets

-- your domestic / personal circumstances (if you live alone, with spouse / partner, are you widowed)
+- your domestic or personal circumstances, such as if you live alone, with spouse or partner, or are you widowed)

 - bank account details for invoicing for paid services

-- details of services / products provided to you by Age UK Isle of Wight including supporting notes, invoices and payment records, your feedback monitoring responses
+- details of services provided to you by Age UK Isle of Wight including supporting notes, invoices and payment records, your feedback monitoring responses

 - your photograph and audio comments, where given with your consent, for use in promotional literature.